April 1, 2025

 How to transcribe Zoom meetings in 3 ways

 Now we'll look at the practical elements of transcribing a Zoom interview in three different ways: using Zoom's native features, using Descript, and using an AI note-taker.
+Each method offers different levels of transcription accuracy and features.
 We'll include a step-by-step approach for each method and use screenshots where applicable.

 How to transcribe Zoom meetings with the native feature